12 Tibetan Deities

 Padmasambhāva is an ancient Indian, one of the greatest achievers in the history of Indian Buddhism.

 From A.D.
 763 to A.D.
 804, Guru Padmasambhava entered Tibet at the request of King Trisong Dezan to preach the Dharma and established the Nyingma School, the oldest Buddhist sect in Tibet.
-He also presided over the construction of the Samye Monastery, ordained monks, taught Tantric practice, and translate Buddhist scriptures, so that Buddhism was truly established in Tibet.
+He also presided over the construction of the Samye Monastery, ordained monks, taught Tantric practice, and translated Buddhist scriptures, so that Buddhism was truly established in Tibet.

 How can I tell?